napakalas/NLIMED/README.md

       - <code>N</code> is the number of ontologies having the term
       - <code>S</code> is the number of model entities in the collection.
       - <code>ts<sub>i</sub></code> is the number of model entities having the term
-      - <code>&alpha;, &beta;, &gamma;, and &delta;</code> are multipliers to set the features importance level.
+      - <code>&alpha;, &beta;, &gamma; &delta;, and &theta;</code> are multipliers to set the features importance level.
 The multipliers values are decided empirically based on the repositories.

     - Select CNPs with highest association, having longest term, and not overlapping with other CNP.
 The selected CNPs should cover all terms in NLQ.
     - Select the top pl of ontologies from selected CNPs